Gorna Arda Hydro Power Plant

 Hydro Power Company Gorna Arda is a Bulgarian company, established in 1999 by the National Electricity Company and the Turkish Ceylan Holding.
-It is established after the signing of an intergovernmental agreement between Bulgaria and Turkey for a long-term barter.
+It was established after the signing of an intergovernmental agreement between Bulgaria and Turkey for a long-term barter.
 The Turkish side constructs roads and a cascade of hydropower plants in Bulgaria, and Bulgaria exports energy in return.

 Three hydro power plants are foreseen to be included in the cascade (Madan, Sarnitsa and Ardino), placed on the upper stream of Arda river.
 The groundbreaking was made in the end of 1999, planning to finish the construction of the cascade in 2006.
 Soon after that the project was frozen due to contradictions between the shareholders.

 In 2008 the Austrian company EVN expressed its interest in the Gorna Arda project.
 The company operates on the Bulgarian market since 2005 executing business activities in the field of distribution and trade of electricity in South-Eastern Bulgaria.

 On September 2, 2009 the government of the Republic of Bulgaria appointed Hydro Power Company Gorna Arda AD as the investor in the Gorna Arda Cascade.
 The Council of Ministers approved a letter of support for the realization of the investment project.
 This letter is not a state guarantee, does not burden the state budget and does not raise any financial obligations for the state.
 NEK, EVN and Alpine Bau expressed their wish to be shareholders in HEC Gorna Arda.
 In the beginning of 2010 Аlpine Bau reviewed its business development plans and decided to withdraw from the project.
 Thus only shareholders in the project left NEK and EVN.